Xacone/2k23-internship-stuff/README.md

-# INRIA's 2k23 internship : DevSecOps - some used scripts and results
+# INRIA's 2k23 internship : DevSecOps - Some used scripts and results

 TerraformGoat : https://github.com/HXSecurity/TerraformGoat